Sean-SoMG/Quaddle/README.md

   - illegal placements render a red X overlay.
 - Rotation in 90° increments.
 - Scoring and line clear:
-  - +1 point per completed row/column entirely in your color.
+  - +1 point per completed row/column for the player who owns all cells in that line.
+  - Multiple rows/columns can score on the same turn.
+  - If one move completes lines for both sides, each side gets points for their own completed lines.
   - Completed lines are removed.
 - End-game logic:
   - stop at 5 points or when deck is empty.